 At the same time, the population reaching or already past retirement age continues to increase in rural communities across Virginia.
-Many seniors are choosing to age in place, and some Baby Boomers in suburbs and cities are actually moving to rural counties on the outskirts of metropolitan areas.
-While this migration does not offset the larger population losses, it contributes to the rampant "greying" of rural Virginia.
-Beyond Virginia's Urban Crescent (the area connecting Northern Virginia, Richmond, and Hampton Roads) seniors will account for over 20% of the population in most counties by 2020 (Map 4).
+Many seniors are choosing to age in place, and some baby boomers in suburbs and cities are actually moving to rural counties on the outskirts of metropolitan areas.
+While this migration does not offset the larger population losses, it contributes to the "graying" of rural Virginia.